 ROUND GOBIES are bottom-dwelling fish that compete with native fish, like sculpins and log perch.
-They're also aggressive egg predators - feeding on the eggs of other fish, such as smallmouth bass and walleye, contributing to the potential decline of many valuable sport fish populations.
+They're also aggressive egg predators - feeding on the eggs of other fish, such as smallmouth bass and walleye,

 ASIAN CARP, including the highjumping silver carp and the voracious bighead carp, pose a serious threat to native species.